microsoft/AzureSynapseEndToEndDemo/Exercise01-Claims/README.md

 # Objective
 * This pipeline takes the JSON data that is in FHIR standard format from our "raw" ADLS container and converts it to parquet.
 Since Parquet is a columnar compressed file format this makes it much faster to import and work with the data.
-We store the parquet output in our "processed" container in ADLS.
+We store the parquet output in our "processed" container in ADLS under a folder called claim.
 ![image](https://user-images.githubusercontent.com/59613090/193112535-e9c68b13-95e0-4463-a572-4cdc1b8d694d.png)